lxndrblz/anatole/README.md

 oldContentDuration = 365
 ```

-You can optionally override the duration of a given post by adding the following parameter in the front matter:
+You can optionally override the trigger duration on a given post by adding the following parameter in the front matter:

 ```md
 +++